The Great Resignation and What it Means for Your Company

 - Productivity boosters: Use automation to save employees’ time, and check with them on whether accessibility tools might make things easier for them.
 (Also, consider a broader understanding of what productivity means in your company.)

 - Employee well-being: Allow your employees training and wellness opportunities with something like Microsoft Viva Learning & Insights or Everyone Wellness.
+Also, let them follow their passions and pursue their own ideas for innovation.

 - Fun!
 Finally, don’t forget the helpful element that serves the double purpose of team connection and de-stressing: fun.
 Host virtual games and activities—a platform like Confetti has everything from “Coworker Feud” to delving together into the history of chocolate.
 Or get to know your team members better with a flexible guessing game like Quizbreaker.
 Whichever activities you choose, let your employees know that you promote a well-rounded approach to your organization, where everyone enjoys being part of the team.